Sirius-Yang/IMDs_WES/README.md

 · (B) Convergence of GWAS signals.
 Main code to perform GWAS association test is provided (GWAS.sh)

 · (C) Pleiotropy effect of common variants.
+It summarized results of 3A so no codes provided.

 Plot4 :